Cooks Hill

 AreaSearch assessment of residential development activity positions Cooks Hill among the top 25% of areas assessed nationwide

-Cooks Hill has recorded approximately 22 residential properties granted approval annually.
-Between FY-21 and FY-25, around 112 homes were approved, with none so far in FY-26.
-On average, about 4.8 new residents arrive per year per dwelling constructed over the past five financial years.
+Cooks Hill has recorded approximately 20 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 104 homes were approved, with none so far in FY-26.
+On average, about 5.1 new residents arrive per year for each dwelling constructed during this period.

 This indicates significant demand exceeding supply, which typically leads to price growth and increased buyer competition.
-New properties are constructed at an average value of $678,000, suggesting a focus on the premium segment with upmarket properties.
-In FY-26, commercial approvals totalled $100.3 million, indicating strong commercial development momentum.
-Compared to Rest of NSW, Cooks Hill shows comparable building activity per person, maintaining market balance consistent with the broader area.
+The average construction cost value of new properties is around $678,000, suggesting a focus on the premium segment with upmarket properties.
+This financial year has seen $100.3 million in commercial approvals registered, indicating strong commercial development momentum in Cooks Hill.
+Compared to the Rest of NSW, Cooks Hill shows comparable building activity per person, maintaining market balance consistent with the broader area.
+However, development activity has picked up recently, with all recent developments comprising townhouses or apartments.

 Frequently Asked Questions - Development